-Dinosaurs became extinct 66 million years ago after 165 million years roaming Earth.
+Dinosaurs became extinct 66 million years ago after 165 million years roaming the Earth.
 Did you know termites are also prehistoric creatures?
 It is believed that termites have existed on Earth for 251 million years, 20 million years longer than Dinosaurs!
-So, let’s face it, termites are always likely to be a risk to property damage.
+So, let’s face it, termites are always likely to be a risk of property damage.
 Interestingly, termites never sleep.
 They just spend 24 hours a day working together with up to a million family members looking for food, which could be the wood in your house or the next home you are considering purchasing.

 What attracts termites?

 Termites are attracted to dark moist areas, particularly areas containing wet wood.
 For example, the base of a tree trunk is a perfect termite nesting location.
 If there are any mature trees or just tree stumps in your yard, you may unwittingly be keeping termites as pets close to your house.
 Moist wall cavities of timber framed homes are also perfect termite nesting locations.

 The most common causes of moisture in wall cavities are failed waterproofing and leaks from gaps that develop as building materials rust, crack, warp and deteriorate over time.
 Gaps appear in windows, mortar erodes in showers and balconies, flexible sealants deteriorate and tiled roofs crack.
 Any reliable moisture source can attract termites to a property.
 Even water splashed from a pool running down to the slab edge can attract termites and cause a major termite infestation costing tens of thousands of dollars in building damage, which is not covered by home building insurance.